Skip to main content

 Disney in the 2020s would face some specific issues with a worldwide pandemic, the introduction of Disney+, and a major (and sudden) leadership transition.
 Those kinds of things no doubt had an effect on the ecosystem in which these movies were developed.
 Hence … Lightyear kinda sucked.
 Disney started taking real social risks with their films during a time when they were losing their creative footing.

 Thus, in 2022, Strange World lands as arguably Disney Animation’s most message-driven film on the books.
-Critics on both sides of the political spectrum catch onto the film’s actionable green message.
+Critics on both sides of the political spectrum caught onto the film’s actionable green message.
 The film also features a diverse ensemble cast in addition to a gay lead in the protagonist’s son.

 It was also Disney Animation’s first real flop in fifteen or so years.

 The movie generated much more interest as a box office failure than it ever did as a movie.
-Why did Disney stumble with this movie?
+Why did Disney stumble with this project?
 Did it have anything to do with them premiering their first gay lead?
 And should they have known any better?

 The issue with Strange World is that … there’s nothing really wrong with it.
 The movie just needed a little more time to find itself.
 I’m not sure what I’d say the most emotionally gripping moment of the film is.
 I don’t know what part of that film I’d want my kids to internalize.
 There’s nothing really here for viewers to latch onto.
 No signature “Disney moment.”
 I think that would look different in a film like this versus a film like Tangled, but even other sci-fi Disney movies like Lilo & Stitch or Big Hero 6 supply a great deal of emotional purging.